harendra-kumar/concise-haskell/pre/algebra/algebra.rst

 useful combining operations are `cartesian product` or simply `product`, and `coproduct` or `sum`.

-Haskell algebraic data types are defined as products or sums of primitive or basic data types.
+Algebraic data types (ADT) in Haskell are defined as products or sums of primitive or basic data types.

 Cartesian Product
 ~~~~~~~~~~~~~~~~~